 The ecobee 4 Smart Thermostat includes a built-in, fully-functioning Alexa.
 The thermostat comes with a temperature sensor with motion detector so the thermostat can target occupied rooms; additional sensors cost $79 per two-pack.
 A combination of geofencing (in other words, where your phone is) and the motion sensors let the thermostat know whether you’re home.
 It won’t learn your schedule like the Nest, but you can program home, away and sleep events.
 This thermostat is consistently a top pick among professional reviewers.
 Learn more about the history of smart home technology.

 Budget Pick: Honeywell, $199

 The Honeywell Home T9 Smart Thermostat with Sensor comes with one motion-sensing temperature sensor so you can target the temperature to occupied rooms; you can buy additional sensors for $40, or $75 for a two-pack.
 It uses geofencing, but only to tell when you’re not home, and you can set a schedule, but this thermostat won’t learn your schedule like the Nest.
 This model, and the older Honeywell Lyric T5, are frequent budget picks on review sites.

 Keep in Mind

-Before you pick a smart thermostat, evaluate your homes setup to make sure a specific thermostat will work for you.
-It may be helpful to knowtop problems with smart home technology.
+Before you pick a smart thermostat, evaluate your home’s setup to make sure a specific thermostat will work for you.

 Other integrations: If you already use smart home devices, see whether your chosen thermostat integrates with your ecosystem, or if it will require additional setup.